Sajib37/festive-fusion/Question_and_Answer.md

 #### Answer: A: `['🍕', '🍫', '🥑', '🍔']`

 <i>Here, in food variable store a array.
-For this, by consoling this variable, the output displayed this array .</i>
+For this, by consoling this variable, the output displayed this array .And the stored array is in option A. So, the answer is option A</i>

 </p>
 </details>